cms-DQM/dqmgui/README.md

 ### Online storage

-ROOT files generated in Online DQM processing are stored here: `/data/dqmgui/files/`.
+ROOT files generated in the Online DQM processing are stored here: `/data/dqmgui/files/`.
 We have 1.3T of storage available for this purpose.
 We will eventually fill this volume so mounting a little bit bigger disks is crucial for us in order to ensure that we never lose any Online archive data.

 ### Receiving the data

-The problem of propagating DQM Online data to the new DQM GUIs has already been solved and the solution is described in detail in this document.
+The problem of propagating DQM Online data to the new DQM GUIs has already been solved by using PB (Protobuf) files and a detailed description of this solution is provided in this document.

 We still need to make sure that the DQM Offline data coming from `Reco`, `ReReco`, `RelVal`, `MC Validation` and `Github PR tests` can find its way to the new DQM GUIs.
 The process of registering new files in the new DQM GUI is conceptually straightforward: ROOT files have to be copied over to EOS, and a `register` HTTP endpoint has to be called to notify the GUIs about the presence of these new files.
 This procedure is also described in detail in this very document.
 This issue is time consuming because we (the DQM team) mostly do not control the process of uploading Offline DQM files to the GUIs - it's in the hands of the teams that are responsible for the processing itself.
 The teams that we need to collaborate with on this issue are the following:

 * CMS Computing
   * They handle `Reco` and `ReReco` jobs
-  * We have already requested the necessary changes to be done: https://github.com/dmwm/WMCore/issues/10287
+  * We have already requested the necessary changes to be made: https://github.com/dmwm/WMCore/issues/10287
 * PPD MCM team
   * They are responsible for `RelVal` and `MC validation` jobs
 * The DQM team